 What THE FUTURIST! loves about this video is the laughter and joy exuded by the theater audience.
 They are reveling in the pure unintended camp of the film.
 THE FUTURIST! read that the film was enjoyed thoroughly by the packed audience and was applauded at its finale.
 Interesting.
 They loved this failed film.
 And truth be told THE FUTURIST! has heard the soundtrack and doesn't think all the music is that bad ... but the voices singing? ouch (!) .... oh, if only THE FUTURIST! could have been there with friends to see this!
 A Burt Bacharach oddity on that massive screen with all that audience mojo going on!
 Movies can provide strange magic for the soul.
 That's what THE FUTURIST! calls Shangri-La!

 A tropical burst of rain erupted this Saturday in Utter Despair.
 It has been hot, humid and disgusting.
 It feels like a steam pipe burst open and has been directed right at your body; within minutes you are drenched in perspiration.
 Of course, with the dog days of August one must expect sudden rain storms with or without thunder and lightning.
 This Saturday, let us listen to the music of Irving Berlin and the voice and fantastic footwork of Fred Astaire from Top Hat ... it might perk you up on this dreary day.
-(Top Hat is one of THE FUTURIST!'s top 10 favorite films!)
+(Top Hatis one of THE FUTURIST!'s top 10 favorite films!)

-performed by Fred Astaire and Ginger Rogers
+ISN'T IT A LOVELY DAY from the film TOP HAT (1935) performed by Fred Astaire and Ginger Rogers

 Today THE FUTURIST! ends his week of Tarantino's epic verbal praising of some of his favorite films.
 The film he salutes in this post is Taxi Driver.
 He calls it the best movie of the 70s.
 This is a double video post, due to the fact that the first video cuts off suddenly ... and the second video is the conclusion with a rumored story about Scorsese and his thoughts of murdering a film executive due to the studio wanting to cut his film.